return to Natural Dog Health Remedies

 Vomiting and diarrhea are common causes of dehydration, so if your dog has severe vomiting or diarrhea, it is worth stopping them quickly before the dog becomes severely dehydrated.

-Here is a Good Homeopathic Remedy for Diarrhea and Vomiting
+A Good Natural Remedy for Diarrhea